mt-support/tribe-ext-test-data-generator/README.md

 1. **Create Venues:** you can automatically generate 10, 100, 1,000 or 10,000 venues for your site.
 1. **Create Organizers:** you can automatically generate 10, 100, 1,000 or 10,000 organizers for your site.
 1. **Create Events:** you can automatically generate 10, 100, 1,000 or 10,000 events, pulling from your pre-existing Venues, Organizers and uploaded images in your Media Library.
+Each event's date will be randomly selected, between `-1 month` and `+1 month` from `now`.

 PLEASE NOTE that the amount of Venues, Organizers and Events you can create might be limited by your site's server setup (Available memory, timeout, processing power, etc.)